-Starting
+Starting the Engine

 - 1. Sit on the seat and move the motion controls to neutral locked position. - 2.
-Set the parking brake; refer to Setting the Parking Brake, page 20. - 3.
-Move the PTO (power take off) switch to "OFF" (Fig. 3). - 4.
-Move the choke control to "ON" position before starting a cold engine (Fig. 4).
+Set the parking brake; refer to Setting the Parking Brake, page 19. - 3.
+Move the PTO (power take off) switch to off (Fig. 14). - 4.
+Move the choke control to on position before starting a cold engine.

 Note: A warm or hot engine may not require choking.
-After engine starts, move choke control to "RUN" position.
+After engine starts, move choke control to run position.

-- 5. Move the throttle control to the "FAST" position before starting a cold engine (Fig. 5). - 6.
-Turn ignition key to "START" to energize starter.
-When engines starts, release key (Fig. 6).
+- 5. Move the throttle control to the fast position before starting a cold engine. - 6.
+Turn ignition key start to energize starter.
+When engines starts, release key.